eigerco/pallet-move/README.md

 cargo build --release
 ```

 If you wish to collect runtime benchmarks, you will need to build Move assets first and then add `--features runtime-benchmarks` to the build command.

+Make sure you've Move language installed and accessible from the command line (`move` command).
+If not, please follow the official [Move tutorial](https://github.com/move-language/move/blob/main/language/documentation/tutorial/README.md) to install it.
+Then, from the root of the repository, run:

 ```bash
 cd tests/assets/move